jpb896/mantissa-blog/docs/features.md

 *(Optional)*

-Jekflix Template implements the Disqus plugin, allowing visitors to comment in posts.
+MantissaOS Release Announcements Template implements the Disqus plugin, allowing visitors to comment in posts.

 See the [docs](settings.md#disqus_username) to configure it.